serverlessworkflow/specification/specification.md

 output becomes the workflow data output.
 If `dataOutputPath` is not defined, or it does not select any parts of the states data output, the states data output is not filtered.

 Let's take a look at some examples of state filters.
-For our examples the data input to our state is as follows:
+For our examples let's say the data input to our state is as follows:

 ```json
 {